Dynamic Construction Financial Model Excel with 10-Year Projections

 See how the template defines revenue drivers across three project groups and multiple projects with timelines, contract values, and progress payments.

-Understand revenue modelling and direct costs (labour, materials, equipment), CAPEX, overheads, working capital dynamics, long-term 10-year cash flow forecasts with debt service coverage (DSCR), integrated three-statement logic (income statement, balance sheet, cash flow), key metrics like IRR and payback, and investor-ready outputs/dashboards with graphs and supporting schedules.
+Understand revenue modelling and direct costs (labour, materials, equipment), Capex, overheads, working capital dynamics, long-term 10-year cash flow forecasts with debt service coverage (DSCR), integrated three-statement logic (income statement, balance sheet, cash flow), key metrics like IRR and payback, and investor-ready outputs/dashboards with graphs and supporting schedules.

 Accurately forecast (and model) project/job revenue vs. actual cash received and project/job direct costs vs. actual cash spent.